-- Do not allow anyone unfamiliar with trim tabs to operate them. - Do not use trim tabs in a following sea as they will cause broaching or other unsafe handling characteristics. - Do not use trim tabs to compensate for excessive unequal weight distribution.
+- DO NOT allow anyone unfamiliar with trim tabs to use them. - DO NOT use trim tabs in a following sea as they will cause broaching or other unsafe handling characteristics. - DO NOT use trim tabs to compensate for excessive unequal weight distribution.

-The trim tabs may be used to help keep your boat level at cruising speeds.
-The trim tabs are controlled by two rocker switches at the helm.
-Before using the trim tabs read and understand the trim tab operation manual included in your boat's owner's packet.
+- The trim tabs may be used to help keep your boat level at cruising speeds. - The trim tabs are controlled by two rocker switches at the helm. - Before using the trim tabs read and understand the trim tab operation manual included in your owner's packet.